 On the agent search page

 , first make sure you are searching for Nonfiction agents.
-If not, use the "Switch to" drop-down list at the top of the search page to select Nonfiction.
+If not, use the "Switch to" options at the top of the search page and select Nonfiction.

 The Search page has criteria across four tabs: